Embrace: Anxiety Management Wearable

 Beneficial for patients resistant to medication, with sensory sensitivities, or in exposure therapy for social/performance anxiety.

-Feedback shaped real-world use cases — what worked in the lab vs. in a lecture hall.
+One-on-one sessions with target users, on-body, across both the early prototype and the fully integrated MVP.
+Feedback shaped what worked in the lab versus in a lecture hall.

 A key research insight: anxiety is not a "one size fits all" problem.
-Symptoms varied widely — what grounds one person agitates another.
+Symptoms varied widely, and what grounds one person agitates another.
 This validated an "and/or" approach to features rather than narrowing to a single modality.
+As one test participant put it after trying on the adjustable vest: "I like that it's adjustable.
+It really sticks with your plan that anxiety is not a one size fits all."

 A non-medicated, on-the-go approach for anxiety relief

-Embrace (formerly AnxieTee) is a discreet wearable vest delivering four independently controllable sensory modalities: compression, cooling, warmth, and vibration.
-Each can be activated individually or in combination, allowing users to personalize their response to whatever their body needs in the moment — without drawing social attention or requiring outside resources.
+Embrace is a discreet wearable vest delivering four independently controllable sensory modalities: compression, cooling, warmth, and vibration.
+Each can be activated individually or in combination, allowing users to personalize their response to whatever their body needs in the moment, without drawing social attention or requiring outside resources.

 Compression